repole/mqlalchemy/README.md

 **TODO**
-* More tests
-* More graceful and informative exception messages
+* Include some more complex testing.
-* Better documentation
+* Improve documentation.
-* Split my one massive function into a more maintainable set of functions
+* Split my one massive function into a more maintainable set of functions.

 Certainly open to input and contributions if you'd like to help.